ucsc-ospo/ucsc-ospo.github.io/content/curiosswinter2025/index.md

 # Travel to Santa Cruz

-The UCSC OSPO event team will arrange for flights (as needed) and a hotel room from Jan 8th to Jan 10th for one person per institution and the CURIOSS organizing group.
-Other CURIOSS members  who want to attend (self-funded) should still register for the event and indicate if they want us to include their names on theon at the conference hotel room list.
+The UCSC OSPO event team will arrange for flights and a hotel room from Jan 8th to Jan 10th for one person per institution and the CURIOSS organizing group.
+Other CURIOSS members who plan to attend (self-funded) should aso register for the event and indicate if they want us to include their names on the hotel room list.

 For participants local to the Bay Area, mileage reimbursement will be provided based on established rates for one person per institution.
-To receive mileage reimbursement, submit a request including a Google Map of your route to Yelena (ymartyno@ucsc.edu).
+To receive mileage reimbursement, submit a request including a copy of a Google Map of your route to Yelena (ymartyno@ucsc.edu).

 **Shuttle and Ground Transportation**

 We will arrange for airport shuttles for those arriving on Jan 8 and departing Jan 10 from San Jose airport (SJC).
 The shuttle schedule will be based on flight schedules and we will attempt to group people together based on arrival times.
 More information on this will be provided once travel schedules become more clear.
 If you are a self-paying attendee, please let us know if you would like to be included on the shuttle service.
-Attendees that arriving and departing outside of the group shuttle window can arrange an Uber or Lyft (reimbursements will be provided to sponsored participants)
+Attendees not taking the group shuttle can arrange their own transportation with Uber or Lyft, or pre-arrange a [local shuttle](https://taps.ucsc.edu/travel/airport-shuttles.html) If you are arranging your own transportation, from San Jose Airport the average Uber travel time is 47 minutes and the average price is $70.

 **Airports**

 San Jose Mineta International Airport (SJC) is 34.2 miles from the Dream Inn Hotel in Santa Cruz.
-This is a preferred airport and group shuttle will be provided for those arriving on Jan 8 and departing Jan 10.
-If you are arranging your own transportation, the average Uber travel time is 47 minutes and the average price is $70.
+This is the preferred airport and group shuttle will be provided for those arriving on Jan 8 and departing Jan 10.
 San Francisco International Airport (SFO) is 63 miles from the Dream Inn Hotel in Santa Cruz.
 If you are flying into SFO you will need to arrange your own transportation, the average Uber travel time is 73 minutes and the average price is $150.

 **Hotel**